 As you can see, our new wireless controller is created, and we named it guest.
 Next up is configuring it.
 Choose the Edit option for the controller.
 You will need to create a new network, as you can see we named our new network guest here:

 Also, make sure to set up wireless security if you want to protect the connection.

 Now if you manoeuvre to the Interfaces page under Network, and you should see your new interface, looking similar to this:

 You will need to configure your interface before it is useful.
 Choose Edit, pick the protocol Static address, and fill out your chosen IPv4 address.
 We chose 192.168.3.1 here, but you may have different preferences.
 However, avoid using 192.168.1.1 or 10.0.0.1 as they may already be in use and prevent your guests from acquiring IP-addresses.
 Remember to set the netmask.
+If you are using a newer version of the web interface, the netmask must be entered together with the IPv4 address, for example 192.168.3.1/24.
 You will also need to enable DHCP, we chose to go with the default options here except for the Leasetime which is only one hour, suitable for environments where a large number of guests connect and leave through a day.